temporalio/cli/temporalcli/commandsmd/commands.md

   Task Queue name.
   Required.

-### temporal task-queue update-build-ids promote-id-in-set: promote Build ID
+### temporal task-queue update-build-ids promote-id-in-set: use Build ID as set default

 Establish an existing Build ID as the default in its Task Queue set.
 New tasks compatible with this set will now be dispatched to this ID: